 Buying a motorhome is a whole science.
 There are about a hundred thousand different configurations of internal furniture layouts, colour combinations, equipment and materials used

-- Choose one or two popular brands.
+3. Choose one or two popular brands.

 If you have all this information together, you’ll find that you still have dozens of different models to choose from.
 The models usually differ in the location of the beds, bathrooms and kitchens.

 Most of today’s models have a large honeymoon bed in the back and then a second large bed in the front.
-That front bed either folds out or slides down from the top in some way in integrated and semi-integrated caravans.
+That front bed either folds out or slides down from the top in some way in integrated and semi-integrated motorhomes.
 For alcoves, the bed is still available in the alcove above the driver’s cab

 Buying a camper van is a little easier.
 Most motorhomes look about the same inside.
 At first glance, it’s pretty hard to spot the differences.
 You’ll only notice the difference once you’ve owned and used a similar van.